Agriculture - Food, Health, Science, Law - Political Science - Administration, Economics - Management

 • Sustainable development policies and communication

-Specific positions graduates may target:
+Specific positions that graduates can target:

 • Social Innovation Analyst